jlebrijo/open-dock/README.md

 # Open Dock

-Covers Provision and Configuration Operations for complex server clouds:
+Gem for orchestrating the creation of infrastructures of hosts and containers.
+You can manage CREATION (in any provider: DigitalOcean, Gcloud, vagrant for the moment), SHIPPING (with docker containers) and CONFIGURING (with Chef).
+All with 3 commands per host:

-1. PROVISION: Create hosts from all possible cloud providers (i.e.: DigitalOcean, GCloud, Rackspace, Linode ...).
+1. `ops create prod.exaple.com`: Create hosts from all possible cloud providers (i.e.: DigitalOcean, GCloud, Rackspace, Linode ...).
-1. WIRING: Ship those hosts with Docker containers.
+1. `ops ship prod.exaple.com`: Ship those hosts with Docker containers.
-1. CONFIGURATION: Build Chef cookbooks and configure/re-configure your servers.
+1. `ops cconfigure prod.exaple.com`: Build Chef cookbooks and configure/re-configure your servers.

 ## Installation